Who is Anna Delvey? The true story of fake socialite portrayed in Netflix’s Inventing Anna

 - Anna SorokinRussian-born fraudster

-It’s finally here: Netflix has released Inventing Anna, the Shonda Rhimes series which fictionalises the case of socialite scammer, Anna Delvey.
+It’s finally here: Netflix released Inventing Anna, the Shonda Rhimes series which fictionalises the case of socialite scammer, Anna Delvey on Friday 11 February.

 The series follows journalist Vivian Kent (played by Anna Chlumsky) as she investigates Delvey (played by Julia Garner), a Russian-born German socialite who scammed banks, hotels and rich acquaintances out of hundreds of thousands of dollars.